GhostsonAcid/AudioClipboard/README.md

 > [!IMPORTANT]
 > If you experience any bugs with this script, please submit an "Issue" here on GitHub, or post about it/them on the Ardour forum (discourse.ardour.org) and link @GhostsonAcid in your comment, and I will try to address it.

+### Help

+If you need help setting something up, or are having any difficulties that you would like addressed, please don't hesitate to [utilize the Ardour Forum](https://discourse.ardour.org/).
+The developers of Ardour and the users in general are quite responsive and friendly!

+For more information on using Lua scripts in Ardour, you can visit [the Ardour manual's section on it](https://manual.ardour.org/lua-scripting/).

 ### Final Thanks